-When quilters refer to the quarter inch SA they are really talking about a "scant" 1/4".
+When quilters refer to the 1/4" seam allowance they are really talking about a "scant" 1/4".

 A wee bit of the block fabric is "lost" in the "turn of the cloth" or where the fabric folds back on itself when the patches are opened.

 With thicker fabrics (think flannel) more fabric is lost in this "turn of the cloth".
-Use a thicker or heavier thread for stitching seams and even more fabric is lost.
+Use an even thicker or heavier thread for stitching and even more fabric is lost.

 To make up for this loss, quilters set their machines for a "scant" quarter inch seam.

 There are several handy tools and gizmos available to help you sew a perfect 1/4" seam allowance.

 The edge of this specialty foot is a quarter inch away from the needle.

 It is a good option for machines where you can't adjust the needle position (generally think older machine).